Podcastindex-org/podcast-namespace/proposal-docs/verify/verify.md

 The "quick-claim" process described in this document, is a programmatic way to claim a podcast, by taking a podcast
 owner from the claiming service to an authenticated page on their podcast host to prove ownership.

-To enable the quick claiming of a podcast, we propose a new `<podcast:verify>` tag to hold teh relevant URI's and key material.
+To enable the quick claiming of a podcast, we propose a new `<podcast:verify>` tag to hold the relevant URI's and key material.

 <br>